When is ‘Probate’ Unnecessary in Australia?

 2) Low-value assets

-The Executor of a will can avoid Probate when the deceased person’s assets are low-value.
+The Executor of a Will can avoid Probate when the deceased person’s assets are low-value.
 Each financial institution and share registry have a low-value cap.
 The total value of the assets must be below this cap before Probate, or a Letter of Administration is necessary.

-It’s necessary to establish that you would be the person administering the estate by providing a certified copy of the will and a death certificate to transfer low-value assets.
+It’s necessary to establish that you would be the person administering the estate by providing a certified copy of the Will and a death certificate to transfer low-value assets.

 It’s important to note that the financial institution may issue a cheque in the name of the estate.
 However, in most cases, most banks will then require a bank account in the name of the estate, requiring a Grant of Probate.